 Mary McLeod Bethune left a legacy of generosity and service to our nation and abroad.
 The B-CU’s motto “Enter to Learn; Depart to Serve” are words of wisdom that are as appropriate today as any time in our history.

 We are excited to have you visit us and hope that the information you seek is found here.
 Our focus is simple: To support our great institution in service, student recruitment, and through financial contribution.
 Our alumni live all across metro-Atlanta and are working in all levels of government including the federal, state, and local municipalities.
 B-CU alumni are also employed in private sector organizations small and large.
 Many are entrepreneurs providing products and services to our communities.

 I am looking forward to working with you and increasing the chapter’s membership.
 I ask each alumnus to reflect on their own journey.
 Where would you be without Bethune-Cookman University?

-Anthony Cochran, P.E., is a 1984 graduate of Bethune-Cookman University (BCU) where he completed a dual degree program with a Bachelor’s degree in Mathematics from BCU and a Civil Engineering degree from Georgia Institue of Technology.
+Anthony Cochran, P.E., is a 1984 graduate of Bethune-Cookman University (B-CU) where he completed a dual degree program with a Bachelor’s degree in Mathematics from B-CU and a Civil Engineering degree from Georgia Institute of Technology.

-Anthony is a licensed Professional Engineer (P.E.) and has worked as a Civil Engineer/Program Manager with the Federal Aviation Administration (FAA) since 2000.
-He previously worked as a Airport Design & Construction Engineer for the Atlanta Hartsfield-Jackson Internationa Airport.
+Anthony is a licensed Professional Engineer (P.E.) and has worked as a Civil Engineer/Program Manager with the Federal Aviation Administration since 2000.
+He previously worked as a Airport Design & Construction Engineer for the Atlanta Hartsfield-Jackson International Airport.